On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Additional Results for Section

-Moreover, following the $\epsilon$-LDP metric, the lowest attacker's RID-ACC were achieved by both OLH and OUE protocols~\cite{tianhao2017}, as they have an upper bound for the attacker's $ACC_{FO}=1/2$~\cite{Gursoy2022} (cf. Section~\ref{sub:plausible_deniability}) per data collection.
-On the other hand, the $\omega$-SS protocol follows similar re-identification rates as the GRR protocol (also shown analytically in Fig.~\ref{fig:analytical_ACC_uniform_VS_non_uniform}), which is the highest among all frequency oracles.
-In addition, as shown in~\cite[Proposition 9]{Murakami2021}, the PIE privacy metric does not require a local randomizer when $k_j$ (the domain size) is small.
-Thus, as the Adult dataset has several attributes with a small domain size (e.g., two binary attributes), for all frequency oracles, the re-identification rates on right-side plots of Figs.~\ref{fig:reident_smp},~\ref{fig:reident_smp_non_uniform_grr}--\ref{fig:reident_smp_oue} follow similar behaviors.
-Indeed, following the $\alpha$-PIE metric, the re-identification rates were already perceptible even with the highest Bayes error probability (tighter privacy) that we experimented with, i.e., $\beta_{U|S}=0.95$.
+Overall, one can note that the attackers' RID-ACC follow similar behavior as the analytical results in Fig.~\ref{fig:analytical_ACC_uniform_VS_non_uniform}.
+Indeed, the risks of re-identification deeply depend on how well the attacker can profile each user on multiple collections (\cf{} Sections~\ref{sub:plausible_deniability_uniform} and~\ref{sub:plausible_deniability_non_uniform}) such that the profile can be found in the background knowledge $\mathbb{D}_{BK}$ (or $\mathbb{D}_{PK}$).
+Besides, the results agree with intuitive expectations, as increasing $\epsilon$ (or decreasing $\beta_{U|S}$) also increases the privacy leakage, thus leading to higher re-identification rates.
+Moreover, following the $\epsilon$-LDP metric, the lowest attacker's RID-ACC were achieved by both OLH and OUE protocols~\cite{tianhao2017}, as they have an expected upper bound for the attacker's $ACC_{FO}=1/2$~\cite{Gursoy2022} (cf. Section~\ref{sub:plausible_deniability}) per data collection.
+Besides, the $\omega$-SS protocol follows similar re-identification rates as the GRR protocol (also shown analytically in Fig.~\ref{fig:analytical_ACC_uniform_VS_non_uniform}), which is the highest among all LDP protocols.
+On the other hand, the re-identification rates of all LDP protocols follow similar behaviors when using the $\alpha$-PIE privacy model on Figs.~\ref{fig:reident_smp_uni_alpha} and~\ref{fig:reident_smp_nonuni_alpha}.